EvanSmith93/rhythum/README.md

 # Rhythum

 ## Elevator Pitch
 Do you ever try and take a quick study break only to find yourself distracted over an hour later?
-Rhythum is a tool to help you log your study sessions, so you never get off track for too long.
+Rhythum is a tool to help you log your study sessions, so you understand where your time is going and stay on track.

 ## Key Features